pdsuwwz/puppeteer-server/README.md

 - Separation business logic and Controllers.

-- The best practice for Puppeteer project.
+- Probably the best practice for Puppeteer project.

 - Configured routing.